 If you are not already a reader write to the Editor for particulars.
-Supplies of the Magazine are very limited owing to the paper shortage.
+He will send you a specimen copy and tell you how to obtain the Magazine regularly.

 THE MECCANO GUILD

 Every owner of a Meccano Outfit should join the Meccano Guild.
 This is a world-wide organisation, started at the request of Meccano boys.
 Its primary object is to bring boys together and to make them feel that they are all members of a great brotherhood, each trying to help others to get the very best out of life.
 Its members are in constant touch with Headquarters, giving news of their activities and being guided in their hobbies and interests.
 Write for full particulars and an application form to the Secretary, Meccano Guild, Binns Road, Liverpool 13.